oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Maintenance of the command entity and command task info

 When Backend is initialized, the commands which are in progress are being examined for their status.
 If the command has tasks, the tasks status is being examined and upon completion of tasks, the command will be finalized (by *CommandBase.endAction()*).
-If the command has no tasks, its status should be marked as failed command.
+If the command has no tasks, its status should be marked as failed.

-A scheduler will be responsible for clearing obsolete command entities and tasks info data from the database.
+*   A scheduler will be responsible for clearing obsolete command entities and tasks info data from the database.
-There will be two different configuration value:
+*   There will be two different configuration value:

-1. Successful command time-to-leave - the duration for holding command which ended with success in database.
+    1. Successful command time-to-leave - the duration for holding commands which ended successfully in database.
     2. Failed command time-to-leave - the duration for holding command which ended with failure in database.
+This period will be longer in order to provide the user a possibility to restart the action (in the future).

-When command entity is being cleared from the database, all relevant data is being cleared as well: command task info and command sequence if exist.
+*   When command entity is being cleared from the database, all relevant data is being cleared as well: command task info and command sequence if exist.

-Updating the command information in the database will be executed in a new transaction, with a different scope than the active one.
-Tasks and events won't be created for internal commands by default, unless specifically asked for.
-The CommandEntity could be set as monitored command per action: In action X it could be presentable where in other action it could be hidden.
-The visibility of the CommandEntity determines the visibility of its tasks and sub-tasks.
+*   Updating the command information in the database will be executed in a new transaction, with a different scope than the active one.
+*   Tasks and events won't be created for internal commands by default, unless specifically asked for.
+*   The *CommandEntity* could be set as monitored command per action: In action X it could be presentable where in other action it could be hidden.
+    -   The visibility of the *CommandEntity* determines the visibility of its tasks and sub-tasks.

 ### Events